FOOD SECURITY IN WEST AFRICA

 Decision support to client

-The clients, that are the national hydrology and meteorology departments, the services in charge of risk and disaster management, will receive the information produced, mainly the onset and cessation dates of the rainy season, the discharge of main rivers and the cumulative rainfall.
-In turn this information will support the decision of dam managers (to better plan dam operations), farmers (to better plan their activities during the rainy season), and society (on the potential risks of floods).
+The clients, that are the national hydrology departments, received the information produced, mainly the daily, monthly and seasonal cumulative rainfall and the daily, monthly and seasonal streamflow within River Niger basin.
+These information are usually used to support the decision of dam managers (to better plan dam operations), farmers (to better plan their activities during the rainy season), and society (on the potential risks of floods).

 Temporal and spatial scale